The Significance of the Berlin Airlift

 Impressive as the logistical achievements of the Berlin Airlift were, they were only the bi-product and not the objectives of the entire operation.
-The Berlin Airlift was from its inception a political rather than a military response.
-Logically, the perceptions of the Airlift and its significance have changed over time in accordance with the political situation in Europe.
-At a time when some experts suggest that a Chinese move against Taiwan might take the shape of a blockade or siege rather than an invasion, it is useful to reflect on what the Berlin Airlift has meant and what lessons it still holds -- despite the altered political environment.
+The Berlin Airlift was first and foremost a political rather than a military operation.
+Inevitably, perceptions of it have changed over time in accordance with the political situation in Europe.

 The decade and a half following the end of the Airlift was also a period in which West Germany attained reconciliation with the hereditary enemy France and was integrated into the Western system of Alliances, both military and economic.
 In those early years of the Federal Republic of Germany, Germany was “rehabilitated” and throughout this period the Airlift was remembered and valued as the catalyst for the transformation of the former German enemy into an Ally.

-Then the Wall came down in 1989 and German Reunification followed a peaceful rebellion in East Germany.
+Then the Wall came down in 1989, and a peaceful rebellion in East Germany led to German Reunification.
 The Airlift abruptly regained its significance and acquired new appeal.
-Suddenly the words of Ernst Reuter seemed prophetic – for he had said the job would not be finished until the East Berliners too were free.
+Suddenly, the words of Ernst Reuter seemed prophetic – for he had said the job would not be finished until the East Berliners too were free.
 In 1990 they finally were.
 The 50th Anniversary of the Airlift was celebrated in the knowledge that the Berlin Airlift had played a critical role in keeping the U.S. engaged in Europe and enabling West Germany to become a powerful and prosperous country.
-Without both these factors, especially West German economic recovery and the coveted DM, the revolution in East Germany would not have been possible either.
+Without both these factors, especially West German economic recovery and the coveted DM, the revolution in East Germany would not have been possible.

 In short, the Airlift was again perceived as being on the “right” side of history.
 Rather than being a contributor to the division of Germany, the Airlift was credited with contributing to German reunification.
 It had furthermore ensured that there was a sovereign, independent and democratic Germany capable of playing an active role in international politics rather than an emasculated, satellite state dependent on outside help as in the case of the other colonies of the Soviet Union in Eastern Europe.

-Today, eighty years after the end of the Airlift, a generation is reaching maturity that cannot remember the Division of Germany and knows of the Soviet Union only from history books.
+Today, nearly eighty years after the end of the Airlift, a generation is reaching maturity that cannot remember the Division of Germany and knows of the Soviet Union only from history books.
 The end of the Cold War has reduced the significance of the Berlin Airlift, and public attention is focused on new enemies and new wars.
-The Berlin Airlift may not appear to have any particular relevance to the wars in Ukraine or Gaza.
+Tragically, the United States has turned against NATO and Europe to pursue patently imperialistic and aggressive goals.
+Memories of a better America are almost embarrassing -- to all parties.

-Yet there are “Lessons Learned” that should not be overlooked in our haste to turn our attention and resources to new battles.
+Yet there were “Lessons Learned” that should not be overlooked in our haste to turn our attention and resources to new battles.
 The Berlin Airlift was first and foremost a means of resisting aggression without war.
-Yet while the Airlift was peaceful, it was also forceful and entailed most decidedly NOT giving in to pressure.
-It entailed a determined and dramatic dedication of resources – regardless the cost — to a cause worth fighting for.
+Although the Airlift was peaceful, it was also forceful and entailed NOT giving in to pressure.
+It entailed a determined and dramatic dedication of resources – regardless of the cost — to a cause worth fighting for.

 The Airlift was, furthermore, a successful collaborative effort between Allies, in which each partner brought special skills and made a unique contribution.
 All participants report that British and Americans worked well together, respected and – if one excludes the food at RAF stations — enjoyed working together.